Prima Games: History

-Prima entered a partnership with Nintendo in 2007, creating several official game guides over the years (such as for Super Mario Galaxy, Super Mario Galaxy 2, and Super Mario Odyssey).
-They contained gameplay tips, walkthroughs, and canon lore.
-Some of these even featured never-before-seen concept art.

-In 2009, Prima Games decided to take the expert strategy concept an additional step.
-First, the company hired The Syndicate (its own independent studio) in place of a specific author.
-The guides would be written from the ground up solely by The Syndicate.
-They filled the role of writer, author, project management, and editor.
-Second, the scope of the guides they worked on was expanded from just MMOs to include FPS, RTS, and RPG games.
+Historically, the MMORPG strategy guides produced by Prima Games had largely consisted of charts of data, maps, and basic instructions but lacked expert strategy content.
+In 2006, Prima started working with well-known online gaming community The Syndicate to shift the focus of their strategy guides from data dumping to deep strategy.
+Examples of this can be seen in the LOTRO, Pirates of the Burning Seas, Vanguard, Warhammer Online, and other similar guides from 2006 to 2009.
+Prima Games expanded their partnership with The Syndicate in 2009 by having them write the guides from the ground up, taking over the roles of writer, author, project management, and editor.
+Along with this shift, the scope of the guides they worked on was expanded from just MMOs to include FPS, RTS, and RPG games.

-In 2010, Prima started selling its strategy guides on Steam.

-Prima worked with developers directly to create guides like Half-Life 2: Raising the Bar.
+Prima entered a partnership with Nintendo in 2007 and created several official game guides over the years, such as for Super Mario Galaxy, Super Mario Galaxy 2, and Super Mario Odyssey.
+These guides contained gameplay tips, walkthroughs, canon lore, and sometimes never-before-seen concept art.
+Prima has also worked with other developers directly to create guides like Half-Life 2: Raising the Bar.

 In 2013, Prima's parent company Random House merged with Penguin Group, owner of competing strategy guide imprint BradyGames, to form Penguin Random House.
 On June 1, 2015, it was announced that the two imprints would merge and continue to operate solely under the Prima Games brand.
-Penguin Random House announced in November 2018 that it decided to close Prima Games by Q2 2019.
-However, by March 14, 2019, the division was acquired by Asteri Holdings, which will shutter the print operations and instead focus on gaming tips on the Prima Games website, as well as expanding into gaming news.
+Penguin Random House announced in November 2018 that it would close Prima Games by Q2 2019.
+Asteri Holdings acquired Prima Games on March 14, 2019, and shut down the print operations, shifting focus to gaming tips on the Prima Games website and expanding into gaming news.
 The previously published digital strategy guides were migrated to a new system, but they were taken down in November 2024 due to the site falling out of use.
 The company was acquired by Gamurs in January 2022.